goharbor/community/proposals/new/Non-Blocking-GC.md

 #### Blob Lifecycle
 ![blob_status](../images/non-blocking-gc/blob_status.png)

-* Non-status: normal blob that is being consumed by Harbor.
+* Non-status(head - 200): normal blob that is being consumed by Harbor.
-* Delete: GC candidate
+* Delete(head - 200): GC candidate
-* Deleting: The blob is being removed during GC.
+* Deleting(head - 404): The blob is being removed during GC.
+* Delete Failed(head - 404): The blob fails to removed from storage, and it will be in the candidate in the next GC execution.

 1. Non-status -> Delete : Mark the blob as candidate.
 2. Delete -> Deleting : Select the blob and call the API to delete asset in the backend storage.
 3. Deleting -> Trash : Delete success.
 4. Delete -> Non-status : Client asks the existence of blob, remove it from the candidate.
+5. Delete Failed -> Non-status : The delete failed blobs can be pushed again, and back to normal.
+6. Delete Failed -> Delete : The delete failed blobs should be in the candidate.

 The registry controller will grant the capability of deleting blob & manifest.